p13tarunkk/p13tarunkk.github.io/_posts/2019-10-23-product-vision.md

 And since PMs can be often very busy in firefighting, here are some techniques and tools that can be used to facilitate the envisioning of new products and features
 Teams can use some dedicated time in SCRUM meetings or weekly Pet projects (like google) to think creatively.
 Product managers along with their teams can also start with basic ideas from prototypes and mock-ups; personas and scenarios; use cases and user stories; sequences and storyboards; and the Kano Model.
 They can then seek out the answers of above questions to define or validate the product.
-Two effective techniques for determining the product’s value-added and selling points are a product’s vision box and a trade journal review.
+Two effective techniques for determining the product’s value and selling points are product’s vision box and a trade journal review.
 A vision box is a mock-up of the package in which the product might ship and trade journal review is a write up about the product written as an outside agency.